slatedocs/slate/source/reseller_api.html.md

 - id (integer), the tickets id, see ticket section in public api
 - quantity (integer), a count > 0
 - time (iso8601), the entry timestamp
+- reservations (array of tokens), if any (see Tickets -> Reservations for more info)